saneef/metalsmith-hyphenate/README.md

 ## Usage

+The `metalsmith-hyphenate` work on the HTML files.
+So, insert this plugin in the pipeline where HTML files are generated; commonly after `metalsmith-templates`.

 ### CLI

-Install via npm and then add the metalsmith-hyphenate key to your metalsmith.json plugins:
+Install via `npm` and then add the `metalsmith-hyphenate` to your `metalsmith.json`.
 ```JSON
 {
   "plugins": {